Lucky2245/OpenSourceProject/README.md

 # OpenSourceProject
-You are free to copy of modify the code
+You are free to copy of modify the code.
+PLEASE list the changes you made.